pupilfirst/wd101-scripts/introduction/web-browsers/README.md

 ### History of the web browser
 The first web browser, **WorldWideWeb** was created in the year of 1990 by Tim Berners-Lee.
-Through, it was completely different from the World Wide Web we use today.
+Though, it was completely different from the World Wide Web we use today.

 In 1993, a new browser Mosaic was revealed by Mark Andressen and their team.
 It was the first browser to display text and images at a time on the device screen.
 Later in 1994, he also created another browser called, **Netscape**.